 Feral cats have been living outside in the close proximity to humans for over 10,000 years.
-Feral cats choose to reside in locations for two reasons: one, there is a food source - intended or not- and two, there is shelter.
-Feral cats are members of the domestic cat species, but are not socialized to humans and are therefore unadoptable.
-Feral cats lead healthy, natural lives on their own, content with their outdoor home.
+Feral cats choose to reside in locations for two reasons: one, there is a food source (intended or not), and two, there is shelter.
+Feral cats are members of the domestic cat species, and are not socialized to humans and are therefore un-adoptable.
+Feral cats live healthy, natural lives on their own, content with their outdoor home.

 Removing cats from an area creates a vacuum

-Catching and killing feral cats in animal control's traditional approach to feral cats.
-Catch and kill attempts may temporarily reduce the number of feral cats in a given area, but two things happen: intact survivors continue to breed, and other cats move in to the now-available territory.
-This is a phenomenon known as the vacuum effect, and it is documented worldwide.
+Catching and killing feral cats is animal control’s traditional approach to feral cats.
+Catch and kill attempts may temporarily reduce the number of feral cats in a given area, but two things happen: intact survivors continue to breed, and other cats move in to the now available territory.
+This is a phenomenon known as the vacuum affect, and it is documented worldwide.

 Catch and kill doesn’t work, yet it continues

 This program involves humanely trapping, spaying or neutering, vaccinating, and reuniting cats to their outdoor homes.
-There are no more kittens; the population stabilizes.
-And the returned neutered cats' lives are improved.
-Behaviour and stresses associated with pregnancy and mating, such as howling or fighting, stop.
-Not only does Trap-Neuter-Return make good sense, it is also a responsible, humane method of care for outdoor cats.
+There are no more kittens.
+The population stabilizes.
+And the returned neutered cats lives are improved.
+Behavior and stress associated with pregnancy and mating, such as howling or fighting, stop.
+Not only does trap, neuter, return make good sense, it is also a responsible, humane method of care for outdoor cats.

 Together, we stand up and take action to stop the current animal control policies that don’t address the needs of the cats or our communities.